-Working individually or in small groups (up to 5), students choose a topic related to the National History Day annual theme, which in 2015 is "Leadership and Legacy in History."
+Working individually or in small groups (up to 5), students choose a topic related to the National History Day annual theme, which in 2016 is "Exploration, Encounter, Exchange in History."
 The topic can relate to Vermont history or US history or world history.

 Students conduct research in libraries, museums, and historical societies, and interview experts on their topic.
 Using their new knowledge and incorporating primary sources, the students develop their projects in the format of their choice: exhibits, websites, documentaries, performances or papers.

 The entries are then judged by local historians, educators, and other professionals at the state program.
 Through their work, students gain a deeper understanding of how people, cultures, and events affect the course of history.
-This year's state contest took place on Saturday, March 28, 2015 at U-32 High School in East Montpelier.
+This year's state contest will take place on Saturday, April 2, 2016 at U-32 High School in East Montpelier.

 Information for teachers and home study educators